Reactions to the assassination of John F. Kennedy: Foreign

 The assassination covered on Argentine newspaper Clarín.

 After Kennedy's assassination, many world leaders expressed shock and sorrow, some going on television and radio to address their nations.
 In countries around the world, state premiers and governors and mayors also issued messages expressing shock over the assassination.
 Many of them wondered if Johnson would carry on many of Kennedy's policies.
-LBJ and the world would sympathize from the "concern etched on Mr. Johnson's face."
+Johnson and the world would sympathize from the "concern etched on Mr. Johnson's face."

 In many countries, radio and television networks, after breaking the news, either went off the air except for funeral music or broke schedules to carry uninterrupted news of the assassination, and if Kennedy had made a visit to that country, recalled that visit in detail.
 For example, in London, the BBC Television Service and the Independent Television Authority in London suspended their regular programs upon breaking the news.
 In several nations, monarchs ordered the royal family into days of mourning.

+Fidel Castro announced Cuba mourned Kennedy.
+When the news that Kennedy had been shot reached Castro, he was being interviewed by the French journalist Jean Daniel.
+Daniel recalls that when Castro found out about the events in Dallas he said "this is bad news" because Kennedy was "a man you can talk with" and that "anyone else would be worse".
+Castro mobilized the armed forces of Cuba out of concern that he would be scapegoated as responsible for the assassination, which would serve as an excuse to invade Cuba.